tasket/wyng-backup/README.md

 Removes a volume's config, snapshots and metadata from the source system and all of its *data* from the destination archive.
 Use with caution!

+#### arch-init

+Initializes the settings for an archive.
+Parameters:

+`--source` is required and
+takes the source volumes' volume group and pool as `--source=vgname/poolname`.
+These LVM objects don't have to exist before using `arch-init` but they will have to be there later, of course.

+`--dest` is required and accepts one of the following forms – always ending in a mountpoint path:

+   `ssh://user@exmaple.com/mpoint`
+   `internal:/mpoint`
+   `qubes://vm-name/mpoint`
+   `qubes-ssh://vm-name|me@example.com/mpoint`

+`--subdir` allows you to specify a subdirectory below the mountpoint.

+`--compression=zlib:4` accepts the form `type:level`.
+However, only zlib compression is supported at this time so this option is currently only useful to set the compression level.

 ### Other restore options